Skip to main content

 First, you need to correctly set the IDs for the face and hair:

-Set IDs for the face and hair
+Set IDs for the Face and the Hair

 If the face and hair use different materials, you can directly specify the face and hair through material parameters; otherwise, you need to use an ID Map.